The line graph depicts the proportion of technologies that are used by the UK's people from 1996 to 2003.

 By 2003, the CD player had achieved the peak point at more than 80%, while the mobile phone user had increased significantly at nearly70%.
 By contrast, both the home computer and internet access rose steadily just under 40%.

-- The graph below shows in percentage terms the changing patterns of domestic access to modern technology in homes in UK
+- The graph below shows in percentage terms the changing patterns of domestic access to more than technology in homes in the UK